instana/nginx-tracing/README.md

   ...
   ```

-  The output above shows that the module version 3.0.2 is required for libinstana_sensor_ssl3x.so.
+  The output above shows that the module `libinstana_sensor_ssl3x.so` is required for OpenSSL version 3.0.2.

   ```sh
   # openssl version